-We opened an Investigational New Animal Drug file for AquAdvantage® Salmon with the FDA in 1995 and began a phased submission of studies responsive to each technical section of the NADA.
-These technical sections required submission of studies relating to molecular characterization of the construct, molecular characterization of AquAdvantage® Salmon lineage, phenotypic characterization of AquAdvantage® Salmon, a genotypic and phenotypic durability plan, support for environmental, food and feed safety and claim validation.
+NADA.
+These technical sections require submission of studies relating to molecular characterization of the construct, molecular characterization of AquAdvantage® Salmon lineage, phenotypic characterization of AquAdvantage® Salmon, a genotypic and phenotypic durability plan, support for environmental, food and feed safety and claim validation.
 The FDA's phased review process, which included a cycle of study conduct, submission, review and acceptance, continued over the period from 1995 to 2010.
 The following is a summary of certain submissions relating to the technical section of the NADA that we made to the FDA's Center for Veterinary Medicine, or the CVM, during this period: